Skip to Main Content

 How does our boat loan calculator work?

-The Bankrate boat loan calculator helps borrowers calculate monthly payments for fixed-rate boat loans.
-Boat loans are installment loans, meaning that you make fixed monthly payments on the principal balance – plus interest and fees – until the loan is paid off.
 Since boat loans have fixed rates, the interest rate you pay will never change over the life of the loan and the payments stay the same each month.
 Our calculator shows you the estimated monthly payment for your boat loan, based on the loan amount, term length and interest rate of the loan.

 How much does a boat cost?

-The cost of buying a boat varies widely depending on the type of boat you buy and whether you buy it new or used.
 The average cost of a new boat is typically between $40,000 to $75,000, but you could end up paying far less or far more than that depending on what you’re looking for.
 If you’re in the market for an older model, for example, you could pay as little as $9,500 depending on the make and model of the boat.

 Secured vs. unsecured boat loans

 Secured boat loans, similar to other secured personal loans, use the boat itself as collateral.
-This means that if the loan goes unpaid, the lender may be eligible to repossess the boat to satisfy the delinquent payments.
+This means that if the loan goes unpaid, the lender can repossess the boat to satisfy the delinquent payments.
 Despite this risk, borrowers with less-than-ideal credit can consider borrowing a secured loan, as they may have an easier time qualifying than with an unsecured loan.
 Plus, secured loans often come with the potential for lower interest rates and longer repayment terms, since the lender is incurring less risk by securing the boat as collateral.

 Bankrate Recommends: